 And then that selector applies only to <div>

-elements that are currently focused.It’s called a pseudo-class because it’s similar to how a
+elements that are currently focused.It’s called a pseudo-class because the syntax is similar to

-To implement this, we need to first parse a new kind of selector.
-To
+To implement this, we need to parse this new kind of selector.
+Let’s

 class CSSParser: